Beirut’s Hamra District offers many choices for good food at reasonable prices

 An easy way to get to know a bit of the Lebanese capital is to pick one neighborhood as home base, and explore on foot from there — especially because the bus system in Beirut is impenetrable, there is no subway or light rail and the traffic is horrendous.

-I decided to make the part of western Beirut known as Hamra my base on a visit in February 2012.
+I decided to make the part of western Beirut known as Hamra my base on a recent visit.

 The main street is, not surprisingly, called Rue Hamra.
-It runs east and west in West Beirut, an area which fronts the Mediterranean Sea on both the north and west.
+It runs east and west in West Beirut, an area that fronts the Mediterranean Sea on both the north and west.